-The poster provides a set of positive things for children to play in the outside world yet manages to do so without mentioning the word play within the poster once.
-Instead, what children are being shown doing is described as 'nature based vestibular activities'.
-The poster, which incidentally is from a source with much pro-play related material, has knowingly or unknowingly contributed to the disappearance of the word play by subsuming it within the broader agenda of occupational therapy.
+The poster provides a set of positive things for children to play in the outside world with cartoon illustrations in support.
+What the children are doing in these illustrations is playing, yet the poster manages to avoid using the word play completely.
+Instead, what the children are said to be doing is described as 'nature based vestibular activities'.

+This example, which incidentally is from a source with much pro-play related material, has knowingly or unknowingly contributed to the disappearance of the word play by subsuming it within the broader agenda of occupational therapy and a need to speak directly to parents.

-This is how it happens: small, almost incidental acts contribute to the replacement of the word play which leads to a trivialisation of it.
-In the long run this is damaging to the field of play professions across sectors who then battle with having their work taken seriously - because they use the word 'play'.
+I get this, I really do, and yet this is how it happens: small, almost incidental acts contribute to the replacement of the word 'play' which leads to it being seen as secondary.
+In the long run this is damaging to the field of play professions across sectors who battle with having their work taken seriously simply because they use the word play.

 On top of that, it also has the potential to denigrate the work of some of those early play theorists, chiefly among them woman, who fought to carve out a place for play in the world of more 'serious agendas'.

-To name just a few:
+To name just a few

-Alice Bertha Gomme (1853-1938) effectively forced the then Folklore Society to accept children, almost exclusively seen through the lens of play, as being part of a distinct area of study (which then became childlore and later playlore) but had to do so by carrying out a quite massive exploration of children's play and self-publishing it in such a way that it embarrassed the Society into accepting the folklore of play as legitimate.
+Alice Bertha Gomme (1853-1938), effectively forced the then Folklore Society to accept children, who were almost exclusively seen through the lens of play, as being part of a distinct area of study (which then became childlore and later playlore) but she had to do so by carrying out a quite massive exploration of children's play and self-publishing it in such a way that it embarrassed the Society into accepting the folklore of play as legitimate.

-Hermine Hug-Hellmuth (1871-1924), pioneered the early technique of incorporating play into the psychoanalysis of children (which we would today call play therapy) but faced an uphill struggle in the fight to gain and retain credibility for herself and her use of play as a chosen medium.
+Hermine Hug-Hellmuth (1871-1924), pioneered the early technique of incorporating play into the psychoanalysis of children (which we would today call play therapy) but she faced an uphill struggle in the fight to gain and retain credibility for herself and her use of play as a chosen medium.
 Up to this point, toys had been used as a tool in the psychoanalysis of children but were somehow seen as unconnected from the broader concept of playing.

-The same is true of the anthropologist Margaret Mead (1901-1978) who's role in breaking an apparent disinterest in the field for seeing children and their play as being as culturally as significant as that of other groups led to seeing the lives of children and their playing as a key element of socialisation.
+The same is true of the anthropologist Margaret Mead (1901-1978), who's role in breaking an apparent disinterest in the field for seeing children and their play as being as culturally significant as that of other groups, led to the lives of children and their playing being considered a key element of socialisation.
 She had to deal with some serious attempts to trivialise her work and question her methodology.

-And in more recent history, the archaeologist Grete Lillehammer (to date) almost single-handedly pioneered the use of exploring play as an analytical tool towards considering the child's world in prehistory, despite also facing an almost complete disinterest in the archaeology of children.
+And in more recent history, the archaeologist Grete Lillehammer (to date), almost single-handedly pioneered the use of exploring play as an analytical tool towards considering the child's world in prehistory, despite also facing an almost complete disinterest in the archaeology of children.